Gieneq/Audio-Spectrum-Display/schematics/README.md

 As indicated earlier the load resistance should be much greater than internal resistance of signal source.
 In this case it is recommended to use 100 times higher resistance which will grant:
 - 0.25mA constant current flow,
 - 0.15mA current amplitude,
-- voltage at the output similar to one at the input.
+- voltage at the output similar to one at the input,
+- output resistance about 50R.